Symmetric Rearrangements Around Infinity with Applications to Levy Processes: Introduction

-It was pointed out by M\'endez-Hern\'andez in~\cite[Theorem 2]{M-H06} that Friedberg and Luttinger's inequality also hol{\rm d}s in higher dimensions.
-Recently, Peres and Sousi~\cite[Prop.~1.6]{PS11} gave a new proof of this fact.
+Although stated only for dimension $1$ in~\cite{FL76}, Friedberg and Luttinger's inequality extends to higher dimensions by standard symmetrization techniques developed in~\cite{BLL74}, as noted in~\cite{M-H06}.
+Recently, Peres and Sousi~\cite[Prop.~1.6]{PS11} gave a different proof of this fact.
 More precisely, they proved (\ref{ri}) where $(V_i)_{i\geq 0}$ were taken to be indicator functions of open sets, and $(p_i)_{\geq 1}$ were taken to be the densities of uniform distributions on centered open balls.
 The interpretation of symmetric rearrangements around $\infty$ arises naturally in their proof.
 They appealed to an analogue rearrangement inequality on the sphere by Burchard and Schmuckenschl\"ager~\cite[Theorem 2]{BS01}, which they applied by performing symmetric decreasing rearrangements of domains around the south pole of the sphere.
 As the radius of the sphere ten{\rm d}s to infinity, the neighborhood around the north pole approximates $\R^d$, while the south pole converges to $\infty$.
-However, we are not aware of an analogue of (\ref{ri}) on the sphere which allows for symmetric decreasing rearrangements of the convolution kernels $(p_i)_{i\geq 1}$.
-Instead, we will develop a new approach to prove (\ref{ri}), which is based on induction and a proper notion of symmetric domination.
-This approach can also be used to prove rearrangement inequalities for multiple integrals of the type in (\ref{survprob}).
+When we consider the case which requires symmetric decreasing rearrangements of the convolution kernels $(p_i)_{i\geq 1}$ as in (\ref{ri}), there appear to be no existing analogous rearrangement inequalities on the sphere that we can appeal to.
+Instead, we develop a more direct and surprisingly simple approach to prove (\ref{ri}).
+Our proof contains two ingredients.
+The first is induction over the number of factors (or time steps) in the integrands in (\ref{ri}), which makes essential use of the Markovian structure of the problem.
+Similar induction approaches to rearrangement inequalities have been used before, see e.g.~\cite{B94}.
+The second and key ingredient is a proper notion of symmetric domination, which is motivated by the point of view of symmetric rearrangements around $\infty$.
+Readers who are interested in the proof of Theorem~\ref{T:ri} can jump directly to Section~\ref{S:ri}, where the simple proof is presented.